phpMussel/Docs/readme.en.md

 - *`scan_log='scan_log.{yyyy}-{mm}-{dd}-{hh}.txt'`*
 - *`scan_log_serialized='scan_log_serialized.{yyyy}-{mm}-{dd}-{hh}.txt'`*
 - *`scan_kills='scan_kills.{yyyy}-{mm}-{dd}-{hh}.txt'`*

+##### "error_log"
+- A file for logging any non-fatal errors detected.
+Specify a filename, or leave blank to disable.

 ##### "truncate"
 - Truncate logfiles when they reach a certain size?
 Value is the maximum size in B/KB/MB/GB/TB that a logfile may grow to before being truncated.
 The default value of 0KB disables truncation (logfiles can grow indefinitely).
 Note: Applies to individual logfiles!
 The size of logfiles is not considered collectively.